cherche/joemat-interface/README.md

 # Get a string representation of the centralizer
 centString = clib.joemat.getLieAlgebraCentralizer(generatorsString)

-# Get a MATLAB array of the centralizer,
+# Get a MATLAB array (a "matrix sequence") representing a basis
-# to determine its length (and hence the dimension of the centralizer)
+# of the centralizer in order to determine the dimension of the centralizer.
+# Note: This is only for the sake of demonstration.
-# Technically speaking, it is more efficient to count opening brackets
+# Practically, it is faster to count opening brackets [ in the string representation.
-# in the string, but we will instead convert the string
-# to a MATLAB array of matrices for the sake of demonstration
 cent = stringToMatrixSeq(centString)
 centDim = length(cent)
 ```